JackKelly/lets_make_it_super_easy_to_use_weather_forecast_data/README.md

-**Let's make it super easy to use weather forecast data**

-My current obsession is to make it as easy as possible to train, run, and research energy forecasting systems.
+My current obsession is to help accelerate progress in energy forecasting by making it as easy as possible to train, run, and research energy forecasting systems.

 # Why?
 Better energy forecasts should help reduce energy costs and CO₂ emissions.

 There are a huge number of very talented energy forecasters out there.
 But I believe they are not able to be as effective as they could be.
 It's not their fault.
 The problem is a lack of infrastructure.
-The aim of my work is to make it as easy as possible to work with these huge NWP datasets.
-This should enable all those talented energy forecasters to do their best work!

 ## How do we accelerate progress in energy forecasting?
 Arguably, the current craze for all-things-AI was triggered by two innovations: